 Rules and Odds of American Roulette

-All American roulette wheels consist of 38 numbers, ranging from 1 to 36, with a zero and double zero accounting for the last two numbers.
+The roulette wheel layout of American roulette consist of 38 numbers, ranging from 1 to 36, with a zero and double zero accounting for the last two numbers.
 Betting consists of every individual number, combination of numbers, or "outside" bets.
 Players are allowed a period of time to place their bets and once completed, the dealer spins the ball into the rotating wheel, which will land on one of the numbered spots.

 At a Glance: